Microsoft/azure-docs.cs-cz/articles/sql-database/transparent-data-encryption-byok-azure-sql-remove-tde-protector.md

 ---
-title: Odebrání ochrany TDE – PowerShell
+title: Remove TDE protector - PowerShell
-description: Návod, jak reagovat na potenciálně ohrožené ochrany TDE pro Azure SQL Database nebo datový sklad pomocí TDE s podporou BYOK (Přineste si vlastní klíč).
+description: How-to guide for responding to a potentially compromised TDE protector for an Azure SQL Database or Data Warehouse using TDE with Bring YOur Own Key (BYOK) support.
 services: sql-database
 ms.service: sql-database
 ms.subservice: security